-At Brimmer and May we approach the college process in an individualized way and seek to match every student with the best possible college choice for his or her specific needs and qualifications.
-Upper School students work closely with their advisors and the college counselors to plan a strong program of study commensurate with their ability, interests, and future college plans.
+At Brimmer we strive to match every student with the best possible college choice for his or her specific needs and qualifications.
+Upper School students work closely with their advisors and the college counselors to plan a strong four-year program of study commensurate with their ability, interests, and future college plans.

-Throughout the year, Brimmer and May welcomes a number of admissions professionals to the campus.
+Throughout the year, Brimmer welcomes a number of admissions professionals to campus.
 In addition, the Director of College Counseling travels to numerous college campuses and attends professional conferences throughout the United States and abroad.
-As the principal advocate for each Brimmer and May student in the admissions process, the College Counseling team strives to get to know each student well through individual meetings and in the classroom.
+As the principal advocate for each Brimmer student in the admissions process, the College Counseling team gets to know each student well through individual meetings and in the classroom.

 Practice for standardized testing begins with the PSAT®, which is given to students in both grades 10 and 11.
-In partnership with the Summit Educational Group, Brimmer and May offers 8- and 10-session classes to prepare students for the SAT® in the fall and in the spring.
-In addition, Summit offers seminars on the ACT® Program and other topics of interest.
-Individual tutoring can also be arranged with Summit.
-Additional testing preparation takes place within the context of some classroom curriculum.
+In partnership with the Summit Educational Group, Brimmer offers 6 and 10 session classes to prepare students for the SAT® or the ACT in the fall and in the spring.
+In addition, Summit offers evening seminars for parents and students on the testing program and other topics.
+Individual tutoring can also be arranged with Summit: MYTUTOR.COM or 1-800-MY TUTOR.

-In early February, the juniors and their parents have a separate evening with the College Counseling team to carefully review college search procedures, testing information, and the college application process calendar for the coming year.
-Parents of juniors also set up individual appointments with the Director of College Counseling during the second semester.
+In early February, juniors and their parents have a separate evening with the College Counseling team to carefully review college search procedures, testing information, and the college application process calendar for the coming year.
+Parents of juniors have individual appointments with the Director of College Counseling during the second semester.
 A college list is created and discussed at this time.
-All juniors are enrolled in a weekly College Counseling class to introduce the college application process.
-There is a particular emphasis on the use of Naviance and completion of the Common Application.
+Juniors are enrolled in a weekly College Counseling class to introduce the college application process.
+There is an emphasis on the use of Naviance and completion of the Common Application.